“We need to radically transform our economies and behaviors, make sure that they are inclusive, green and sustainable”

 Presently, water management only consists in monitoring water consumption at HQ and in decentralised offices through utility meters, and in raising awareness towards water saving measures and basic technologies.

 Water reporting is mainly done through the annual environmental inventory exercise.
-Over the years we have achieved a participation rate of 90% of the consulted offices, but only 30% were able to provide reliable data.
+Over the years we have achieved a participation rate of 90% of the consulted offices.

-Water and wastewater management is an area where FAO needs to focus its efforts in the next future, in line with the UN commitment and objectives outlined in the Strategy for Sustainability Management in the UN System 2020-2030 – Part I.
+Water and wastewater management is an area where FAO will focus its efforts in the next future, in line with the UN commitment and objectives outlined in the Strategy for Sustainability Management in the UN System 2020-2030 – Part I and the FAO Corporate Environmental Responsibility Strategy 2020-2030.

 OTHER ENVIRONMENTAL MEASURES